a0re/innovation-backend/README.md

 ## 📝 Notes

-- The project uses sample datasets for demonstration
+- The project uses real datasets from UCI and Kaggle (with sample fallback)
 - All preprocessing steps are documented and reproducible
 - Model performance may vary based on data quality
 - Clustering results depend on the spam message distribution